Navy officer accused of swindling government sentenced

 The Virginian-Pilot reports Lt.
 Randolph Prince was sentenced this week after pleading guilty in August to offenses, including wire fraud.
 The 41-year-old Virginia Beach-based naval officer was ordered to pay more than $2,700,000 in restitution.

 Court documents show Prince steered government contracts to sham companies that were run by his friends.
-They sold the Navy “inert training aids,” or fake bombs, that weren’t shipped but marked as delivered.
+They sold the Navy “inert training aids,” or fake bombs, that were shipped but marked as delivered.

 A naval flight officer and a former sailor were among Prince’s co-conspirators.
 Both have pleaded guilty to participating in the fraud.